gbdev/pandocs/src/SGB_Command_Multiplayer.md

  $xD | 3
  $xC | 4

 Next, read joypad state normally.
-When completed, set both P14 and P15 back HIGH, this automatically increments the joypad number (or restarts counting once the last joypad is reached).
-Repeat the procedure until you have read out all two (or four) joypads.
+The joypad number count is automatically incremented (or restarted if the last joypad is reached) by P15 going LOW to HIGH, so you can simply repeat reading the joypad state normally until all two (or four) joypads have been read out.

-If for whatever reason you want to increment the joypad number without reading the joypad state you only need to set P15 to LOW before setting it back to HIGH.
-Adjusting P14 does not affect whether or not the joypad number will advance, However, if you set P15 to LOW then HIGH then LOW again without bringing both P14 and P15 HIGH at any point, it cancels the increment until P15 is lowered again.
-There are games, such as Pokémon Yellow, which rely on this cancelling when detecting the SGB.